mathewbwilliamson/mathnasium-cts/frontend/README.md

 -   DONE Frontend: Create user
 -   DONE Change styling on SickButton for the Manage Permissions page.
 -   DONE Do I need the manage permissions page to be responsive??
 No, I'm the only one that's going to use it.
+-   DONE Create a front end for sending a text

 *   Check Prisma Server to make sure it's production-ready (backend)
 *   Uncomment secret in prisma.yml (Backend)